 Molecular modeling for mutant selection

 The crystal structure of recombinant BglB in complex with the substrate analog 2-deoxy-2-fluoro--D-glucopyranose was used to identify the substrate binding pocket and the catalytic residues.
 Functional constraints were used to define catalytic distances, angles, and dihedrals among 4-nitrophenyl-ß-D-glucoside, E164, E353, and Y295.
 The structure was then loaded into Foldit, a graphical user interface to Rosetta.
-Point mutations to the protein were modeled and scored and those with reasonable energies (less than 5 Rosetta energy units higher than the native structure) were chosen.
+Point mutations to the protein were modeled, and a subset were chosen by students learning about molecular modeling.
+Generally, the designs had energies no more than 5 Rosetta energy units higher than the native structure.

 Mutagenesis, expression, and purification

 The BglB gene was codon-optimized for E. coli, synthesized as a DNA String by Life Technologies, and cloned into a pET29b+ vector using Gibson assembly.
 (25) Site-directed mutagenesis performed according to the method developed by Kunkel was used to generate mutations to BglB via the Transcriptic cloud laboratory platform.
 Variants were expressed and purified via immobilized metal ion affinity chromatography and assessed using 4-20% gradient SDS-PAGE Bolt Gels from Life Technologies.
+More details are provided in S8.

 Kinetic characterization